-- 1. Policies and procedures obtain and inspect documents provided by the organisation showing how they manage information sharing for direct care and assess whether they cover: - a) Scenarios where direct care information sharing can be handled by non-IG staff roles (A#2) - b) Scenarios where direct care information sharing requires escalation to IG team or equivalent (A#2, A#6) - c) How they ensure information sharing is necessary and proportionate (A#3) - d) How they ensure individuals' reasonable expectations and right to respect for a private life are considered in sharing decisions where relevant (A#4) - e) A process to enable appropriate non-routine ad hoc data sharing for direct care (A#5) - 2.
+- 1. Policies and procedures obtain and inspect documents provided by the organisation showing how they manage information sharing for direct care and assess whether they cover: - Scenarios where direct care information sharing can be handled by non-IG staff roles (A#2) - b) Scenarios where direct care information sharing requires escalation to IG team or equivalent (A#2, A#6) - c) How they ensure information sharing is necessary and proportionate (A#3) - d) How they ensure individuals' reasonable expectations and right to respect for a private life are considered in sharing decisions where relevant (A#4) - 2.
 Staff awareness Obtain evidence of how the organisation: - a) Identifies relevant staff roles who need to have an understanding of processes for direct care information sharing (A#1) - b) Makes relevant staff aware of scenarios where they should share information for direct care (A#1, A#2) - c) Makes relevant staff aware of scenarios where they should escalate direct care information sharing decisions to IG team or equivalent (A#1, A#2) - d) Makes relevant staff aware of their obligation to only share information which is proportionate and relevant (A#3) - 3.
 Data sharing arrangements verify that: - a) The organisation has agreed internal thresholds for direct care information sharing, which, when met, trigger a review of whether an arrangement such as a data sharing agreement, a sharing framework, a Data Protection Impact Assessment (DPIA), etc. is needed or would be beneficial (A#6) - b) The organisation has procedures for ensuring that sharing arrangements for direct care appropriately cover the nature of the information being shared, ensuring sharing is appropriate and proportionate, and clarifying roles and responsibilities in the sharing (A#3, A#6)